FabioPC18/Python-based-tic-tac-toe-game/README.md

  - [ ] There are variables names in spanish and english.
  - [ ] There are some variables in snake case and others in camel case.
  - [ ] Variables with no meaningful names.
+ - [ ] The program should have more comments describing what each part of the program does